-If you have multiple sclerosis (MS), it’s likely that the sun and the heat are your foes.
+If you have multiple sclerosis (MS), it’s likely that the sun and heat are your foes.

-Even a slight increase in temperature, something as little as 0.5°F (0.75°C), can worsen and agitate symptoms.
+Even a slight increase in temperature, something as little as 0.5°F (0.75°C), can temporarily worsen symptoms and may induce an exacerbation.
 Your MS symptoms may also get worse as a result of: